Webster (village), New York: Parks

-There are five parks within the Village of Webster comprising over 24 acre of parkland which provide a variety of facilities, the including tennis courts, baseball diamonds, playground equipment, and picnic areas.
-These include the Schantz Village Manor Park, the Milton R Case Memorial Park, the Wilmorite Playground, the Veterans Memorial Park located on North Avenue and Harmony Park located on the corner of Foster Drive and Phillips Road.
-The Veterans Memorial Park contains a Large Gazebo which is the scene of the 9/11 Commemoration, the Veteran's Day Service, the Summer Friday night concert series and summer Movies in the Park.
+There are five parks within the village of Webster comprising over 24 acre of parkland which provide a variety of facilities, the including tennis courts, baseball diamonds, playground equipment, and picnic areas.
+These include the Schantz Village Manor Park, the Milton R. Case Memorial Park, the Wilmorite Playground, the Veterans Memorial Park on North Avenue, and Harmony Park at the corner of Foster Drive and Phillips Road.
+The Veterans Memorial Park contains a large gazebo which is the location of the 9/11 commemoration, the Veterans Day service, the summer Friday night concert series, and the summer Movies in the Park series.
 The Village Days Festival takes place each year in August along Main Street and in the Veterans Memorial Park.
-The Village of Webster also maintains the Village Band shell at Harmony Park on Foster Drive off Phillips Road.
-The band plays concerts in the band-shell on most Thursday evenings throughout the summer.
+The Village Band Shell is at Harmony Park.
+The band plays concerts in the band shell on most Thursday evenings throughout the summer.

-The Town of Webster's North Ponds Park is located just north of the Village boundary, and has facilities for hiking, picnicking, and fishing.
-A paved bike path, located adjacent to the expressway is easily accessible to Village residents.
-The Town of Webster Parks and Recreation center is located adjacent to the Village on Chiyoda Drive.
-This department offers recreational activities as well as hot meals during the week, for both Town and Village senior citizens.
+The town of Webster's North Ponds Park is located just north of the village boundary and has facilities for hiking, picnicking, and fishing.
+A paved bike path located adjacent to the expressway is easily accessible to village residents.
+The town of Webster parks and recreation center is located adjacent to the village on Chiyoda Drive.
+This department offers recreational activities as well as hot meals during the week for all town and village senior citizens.

 Government

 The village is governed by Mayor Darrell Byerts and four trustees.
-The Village Board meets on the second and fourth Thursdays of each month at 7:00 PM.
-The Village of Webster has a Planning Board and Zoning Board, which normally meet on the first and third Thursdays of the month, respectively.
-The Village Board has established numerous residents' committees including a Historic Preservation Committee, a Parks and Recreation Committee, a Senior and Disabled Committee, and a Water Committee.
-The Village maintains a comprehensive calendar on the Village of Webster Website.
-Two members of the Village Board, the Mayor and a Trustee, are members of the Business Improvement District (BID) Board of Directors and the Farmers Market Committee.
-The mayor is a member of the Webster Community Coalition for Economic Development (WCCED) Board of Directors and regularly attends meetings of the Webster Chamber of Commerce.
+The village board meets on the second and fourth Thursdays of each month at 7:00 PM.
+The village of Webster has a planning board and zoning board of appeals, which normally meet on the first and third Thursdays of the month, respectively.
+The village voard has established numerous residents' committees including an historic preservation committee, a parks and recreation committee, a senior and disabled committee, and a water committee.
+Two members of the village board, the mayor and a trustee, are members of the business improvement district board of directors and the farmers market committee.
+The mayor is a member of the Webster Community Coalition for Economic Development board of directors.